xuanson2406/go-vcloud-director-fptcloud-m/CONTRIBUTING.md

 ### Sign the Contributor License Agreement (CLA)

-VMware Apache-licensed projects require all contributors to sign a CLA.
+xuanson2406 Apache-licensed projects require all contributors to sign a CLA.
-Visit https://cla.vmware.com and follow steps presented there.
+Visit https://cla.xuanson2406.com and follow steps presented there.

 ### Fork the Repo

-Navigate to the [go-vcloud-director-fptcloud repo on GitHub](https://github.com/vmware/go-vcloud-director-fptcloud) and use the 'Fork' button to create a forked repository under your GitHub account.
+Navigate to the [go-vcloud-director-fptcloud repo on GitHub](https://github.com/xuanson2406/go-vcloud-director-fptcloud) and use the 'Fork' button to create a forked repository under your GitHub account.
 This gives you a copy of the repo for pull requests back to go-vcloud-director-fptcloud.